 Canine Emergency Kits

-Having an emergency kit on-hand is crucial.
-A situation only becomes an emergency if you don't have the treatment for the issue.
+Having a dog emergency kit on-hand is crucial.
+A situation only becomes an emergency if you don’t have the treatment for the issue.
 Although the list could go on and on, start with the basics:

 - Antihistamine for reactions to vaccine (slow, sluggish puppy) or any reactions to bee stings or bites.
 Diphenhydramine liquid is a good choice.